Victor I. Lewkow is a partner based in the New York office.

 , The International Who's Who of Business Lawyers

-- The Board of Directors and Special Committee of National Financial Partners in the pending $1.3 billion acquisition of NFP by affiliates of Madison Dearborn Partners
+- The Board of Directors and Special Committee of National Financial Partners in the $1.3 billion sale of NFP to affiliates of Madison Dearborn Partners

 - GlaxoSmithKline in its unsolicited tender offer to acquire Human Genome Sciences and the resulting negotiated acquisition for $3.6 billion on an equity basis

-- Conversus Capital L.P. in the pending sale of its portfolio of PE fund interests to an affiliate of HarbourVest Partners LLC for $1.4 billion, to be distributed to publicly-listed Conversus’s unitholders
+- Conversus Capital L.P. in the sale of its portfolio of PE fund interests to an affiliate of HarbourVest Partners LLC for $1.4 billion, distributed to publicly-listed Conversus’s unitholders

-- Oriental Financial Group in its pending acquisition of BBVA’s Puerto Rico operations for $500 million
+- Oriental Financial Group in its acquisition of BBVA’s Puerto Rico operations for $500 million

 - Google in its $12.5 billion acquisition of Motorola Mobility